deejaygraham/How-to-be-Psychic/outline.md

 Here is the rough transcription of my talk from DDD North 2022 at University of Hull.

-Hello, thanks for being here in Hull on a cold Saturday monring.
+Hello, thanks for being here in Hull on a cold Saturday morning.
 It's very nice to be back at DDD in person.

 My name is derek graham and I am a principal developer at Sage in Newcastle (if anyone can't tell from my accent).
 We are looking to hire so if you want to know more about that, please grab me sometime outside of this session.

 ## Confession

-Who here has ever felt they are trapped by their code?
+No judgements but Who here has ever felt they are trapped by their code?
 It's hard to make changes, and any kind of change they make is going to make things more difficult in the future?
 The kinds of changes get so mired down in details and breakages and irrelevant abstractions, and even seemingly small changes spiral out of control across the codebase and what you really want to do is just to abandon it to the elements and start again?